CollapseRider69/GACRC/README.md

-# GACRC
-Phase-dependent Structure in Global Atomic Clock Residual Correlations

-## License

-The code in this repository is released under the MIT License.

-The associated paper,
-"Phase-dependent Structure in Global Atomic Clock Residual Correlations", is licensed separately under CC BY 4.0.

 # Phase-dependent Structure in Global Atomic Clock Residual Correlations (GACRC)

 This repository contains analysis code used to generate the results and figures